 St Margaret’s Anglican Girls School

-Join your students and help them chop for change!
+Join your students and help them rock the chop!

 One in two people will be diagnosed with cancer in their lifetime.
 Chances are that every school community has been affected.

 Will your school join St Margaret’s Anglican Girls School and help put a stop to cancer?